Musamasaba98/todo_list_app/README.md

 - createMemoryRouter
 - RouterProvider

 These allow elements to get data through the lorder functions and manipulate the data using action function.
 I call this super power functionality of react-router.
-Saving us from the pain of droping hooks everywhere👌👌👌
+Saving us from the pain of spreading hooks everywhere👌👌👌

 ### Follow me up as I get this running
-First and foremost I created project using create react app and cleared up some files and my folder structure looked like
+First and foremost I created project using create-react-app, installed react-router-dom@latest and cleared up some files and my folder structure looked like
 ```
 src
    |---index.css